psrc/soundcast/docs/docs/index.md

 The skims log provides details on when each assignment and skimming script began, how long it took to complete, and the resulting relative gap, for each user class and time of day.

+## Model Structure
+Soundcast is designed to run its processes in a specific order.
+Understanding this flow is critical to performing partial runs (e.g., traffic assignment or demand only) that will save processing time.
+Being able to recover from a crash mid-way through a model run requires knowledge of how the model's scripts are designed.
+The basic process is as follows.

+### run_soundcast.py
+Soundcast's primary controller script is run_soundcast.py.
+Most of the major model functions are controlled here, along with input_configuration.py, which controls which processes are run, and certain input values.
+The run_soundcast script is rather readable, with many processes self-documented by relevant function or variable names.
+As with all Python scripts in Soundcast, the main function of the scripts are contained in the main() function.
+This is the part of the script that is first executed.
+In run_soundcast, subprocesses are called in a specific order.
+Subprocesses are controlled by binary variables that are defined in input_configuration.
+If these control variables are defined as True in input_configuration, Soundcast will execute that subprocess.
+For instance, if the variable "run_copy_daysim_code" is defined as True in the configuration, then Soundcast will run the function to move all Daysim inputs into the local directory.
+Many times, if a model run is being run for another iteration, or has been stopped during a crash, these processes will not need to be repeated, so they are frequently turned off (set to False).
+The order of subprocesses exectued by run_soundcast are as follows:

+	- parcel buffering (land use preparation for demand estimation)
+	- parcel buffering summary (a CSV for error checking)
+	- copy Daysim code
+	- setup emmebank and project folders (for each time of day used in assignment)
+	- copy large inputs to local directory
+	- update household income to base year (2010) values
+	- import networks
+	- run all skims and paths (using seed trips for 0th iteration)
+	- demand modeling with Daysim
+	- assign truck and supplemental (external, special generator) trips
+	- run skims and paths using Daysim demand results
+	- repeat global demand and assignment for fixed number of iterations

+The number of global iterations is defined in input_configuration.py, as the length of the pop_sample array.
+Each value in this list represents an iteration of demand+skimming/assignment.
+The number corresponds to the population size being sampled on that run.
+Samples are used to reduce run time, and the sample size should gradually increase with each iteration.
+The number is actually the denominator of the population size.
+For instance pop_sample = [10,5,2] indicates that 3 global iterations will be performed.
+The first will use a population sample size of 1/10th the actual population, the next a sample of 1/5, and finally a sample of 1/2.

 ## Results and Outputs
 As the model runs, results are stored in the 'outputs' directory of the local soundcast folder.
 Emme-related outputs are stored in 'projects' and 'banks' folders.
 Users can view results by time of day by opening up the corresponding project and bank in Emme.
 These files contain all time and cost skims by vehicle class and time of day.
 They are also available in a compressed format (hdf5) and, somewhat confusingly, created in the 'inputs' folder after an assignment iteration.
 They're stored in inputs because they're used as inputs to DaySim demand modeling, though they will represent the last assignment and skimming pass.
 These output files are named by their time period (e.g., 5to6.h5) and can be viewed interactively with Python or the [OMX Viewer](https://sites.google.com/site/openmodeldata/file-cabinet/omx-viewer) GUI.